PhilippvK/philippvk.github.io/content/contact.md

 +++

+This is a static website generated with [https://gohugo.io](Hugo).
+The theme is called Introduction and made by Vicky Lai.
+Currently build by Travis CI and hosted on Github Pages the website is available under [phi.philonata.de](https://phi.philonata.de) and [philippvk.github.io](https://philippvk.github.io).

 If you want to ask me anything, just write me a message!
 Choose the way how you do it by your own. ;)

 License: